CenterForAssessment/SGPstateData/README.md

 West Virginia (WV), Wisconsin (WI), Archdiocese of Baltimore (AOB), Colorado English Language Assessment (CELA), Demonstration (DEMO), Australia NAPLAN (NAPLAN), Guatemala (GUA) and New Haven (NEW\_HAVEN).

 **SGPstateData** is supported and maintained by two very nice people with the assistance of dozens of [state developers](http://cran.r-project.org/web/packages/SGP/).
-We'd be happy to add in your organization's data, are happy to answer questions and love feedback.
+We'd be happy to add in your organization's data, answer questions and love feedback.
 Just make sure to show us some :heart:.

 * [Damian Betebenner](https://github.com/dbetebenner)
 * [Adam VanIwaarden](https://github.com/adamvi)